Wine and fine dining coming to a downtown Abingdon rooftop later this summer

 “The engineering was very complicated.
 Really what we had to do is design it in such a way that the fourth floor is supported independently from the rest of the structure, and so you don’t see it, but there are columns that go all the way from the roof to the foundation underneath, and that’s what’s holding everything up,” David Berg said.
 “It required a lot of painstaking measures in trying to preserve things while you’re basically building a new building through it.”

-The Summers Building is in its final stage of renovation.
-The Berg Brothers plan to open the Summers Rooftop Restaurant and Wine cellar later this summer.
+The Summers building is in its final stage of renovation.
+The Berg brothers plan to open the Summers Restaurant and wine cellar later this summer.